frandiox/vite-ssr/README.md

 - `url`: Initial [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL).
 - `isClient`: Boolean similar to `import.meta.env.SSR`.
 Unlike the latter, `isClient` does not trigger tree shaking.
 - `request`: Available during SSR.
+- `redirect`: Isomorphic function to redirect to a different URL.
-- `writeResponse`: Isomorphic function to add status or headers to the `response` object or redirect.
+- `writeResponse`: Function to add status or headers to the `response` object (only in backend).
 - `router`: Router instance in Vue, and a custom router in React to access the routes and page components.
 - `app`: App instance, only in Vue.
 - `initialRoute`: Initial Route object, only in Vue.